moaazkhan/rudderstack-transformations/README.md

 ### Rudderstack Transformations

 These are rudderstack tranformations.

-Name Updated
+Use these transformation to change payloads on the fly.

+- firstTouchChannelAttribution (generates marketing channels)
+- truncate (truncates strings/arrays greater than certain limit)